parishwolfe/5287-A2/README.md

    * Done.
 Note playbooks [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/tasks/playbook_setup_both_cloud_vms.yml), [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/playbook_VM2_run_consumer.yml), and [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/tasks/playbook_VM3.yml).
 * Run the producer code on each side, all of which should be able to stream their respective unique topic data with the realistic datasets that you used in Assignment 1 to Kafka exactly like we did for Assignment #1.
 Consumer should be able to receive all topic data from Kafka brokers.
    *  Done - check demo.
-* Keep a separate master playbook that is able to clean up everything after the demo is done.
-   * Done.
-Playbook [here](github.com/parishwolfe/5287-A2/blob/main/vagrant_ansible/tasks/playbook_destory_VMS.yml).
-Check [this](https://youtu.be/xecf4nZbGSQ) demo.
 ---

 ## Distribution of work